meker12/commerce-channels.en/help/amazon-sales-channel/about-amazon-sales-channel.md

 ---
-title: About Amazon Sales Channel
+title: About Amazon sales channel
 description: Use the Amazon sales channel extension to seamlessly integrate Adobe Commerce or Magento Open Source with your Amazon Seller Central account.
 ---

-# About [!DNL Amazon Sales Channel]
+# About the [!DNL Amazon sales channel]

-[!DNL Amazon Sales Channel] is a powerful extension that seamlessly integrates your [!DNL Commerce Admin] with your [!DNL Amazon Seller Central] account.
+Channel manager for Adobe Commerce provides the [!DNL Amazon sales channel] extension, which seamlessly integrates your [!DNL Commerce Admin] with your [!DNL Amazon Seller Central] account.
 After [onboarding](./amazon-onboarding-home.md), [!DNL Commerce] becomes a "central command center" for managing and controlling your Amazon listings, orders and inventory, and pricing for your Amazon store.

-[Store integration](./store-integration.md) connects your [!DNL Commerce] instance and Amazon to sync data between both platforms. [!DNL Amazon Sales Channel] enables you to:
+[Store integration](./store-integration.md) connects your [!DNL Commerce] instance and Amazon to sync data between both platforms. [!DNL Amazon sales channel] enables you to:

 - [Onboard](./amazon-onboarding-home.md) and integrate one or more [!DNL Amazon Seller Central] accounts with Adobe Commerce or Magento Open Source.